 The Income Tax Rules come into effect from 01st April, 2026, along with the Income Tax Act, 2025.

-The following are the key changes proposed in the Draft Income Tax Rules 2026.
+The following are the key changes in the New Income Tax Rules 2026.

-This is a long-awaited change; the draft rules now reflect the exempt allowances and perquisite value consistent with the current market rates and inflation.
+This is a long-awaited change; the new rules now reflect the exempt allowances and perquisite value consistent with the current market rates and inflation.
 This makes the exemptions and benefits meaningful, contrary to the existing rules.
-The following table shows the allowances and perquisite rules as proposed in the Draft Income Tax Rules, 2026.
+The following table shows the allowances and perquisite rules as in the new Income Tax Rules, 2026.

 Item | BEFORE (Old Rules) | AFTER (2026 Rules) |